kinncj/Polyglot-files-Sonnet-4.5/PROMPT.md

 ## Replication Checklist

-To create your own 11-language polyglot:
+To create your own 8-language polyglot (with 2 embedded languages):

 1. ✅ Start with `r'''<!doctype html><!--` on line 1
 2. ✅ Close Python string with `'''#*/` on line 2